-The coursework is designed not only to furnish a foundation for thesis research but also to prepare students for a dynamic professional career upon graduation.
 As part of their educational experience, all PhD students are expected to provide undergraduate teaching assistance during the first two semesters.
 Doctoral students are expected to transition from the classroom to full-time research by the end of the second semester.

-Students with prior chemical engineering background:
+Students with prior chemical engineering background

-The program for the PhD degree should include at least one course from three of the following core areas:
+Students should include at least one course from three of the following core areas:

-Advanced Transport Phenomenon
+- Advanced Transport Phenomenon

-Students without prior chemical engineering background:
+Students without prior chemical engineering background

 For more information on the PhD degree program see our PhD graduate handbook.